 - In the first (worth 25 points) you will present your project proposal and answer questions from your classmates.
-These presentations will be given in a small group setting. - During the second (worth 50 points) you will present the findings of your literature review in a TED-type, 3-minute long presentation that uses a maximum of three PowerPoint slides.
+These presentations will be given in a small group setting. - During the second (worth 50 points) you will present the findings of your literature review.
+This presentation will be formal and professionally conducted and will be presented to the class via a PowerPoint slide show.